awemorris/suika3/README.md

 ## Roadmap

 - Visual Novels (Done)
-- 2D RPGs
-- 2D Shooting Games
+- Other 2D games that have story parts
-- Sound Games

 ---